Frasera gypsicola

 Frasera gypsicola is a species of flowering plant in the gentian family known by the common names Sunnyside green-gentian, Sunnyside elkweed, and Sunnyside frasera.
 It is native to southeastern Nevada and southwestern Utah in the United States.

+This plant was first collected in Nye County, Nevada, near Sunnyside.
+It was described to science in 1942.
+Like other Frasera, it was previously included in genus Swertia, and some authors will retain it in that genus.
+In 1983 it was discovered in Utah for the first time; there are two extant occurrences in Utah as of 2017.